 You can also practice with a small water brush (or paintbrush), but I recommend a small brush pen the first ones here.
 They are small, have a strong tip, and are easily available on Amazon, from online retailers, and even in craft stores.

-Brush Lettering Water Brush
+Water Brush Pen Calligraphy / Brush Lettering Water Brush

 Love watercolor and really want to make beautiful art prints?
 A water brush is a favorite of hand lettering folks because it snaps back (similar to a brush pen), can travel well, and lasts a very long time.
 This is my favorite brand (I buy the three size pack).

-Brush Calligraphy Paper
+The Best Brush Calligraphy Paper

 Brush pens aren’t like your Bic – they need a little care to remain bouncy and without frays.
 We’ll get to how to keep brush pens working their best a little later, but for now, let’s talk about the paper.